 The Firm has issued a variety of capital instruments to meet its regulatory capital requirements and to maintain a strong capital base.
 These capital instruments include common stock that qualifies as Common Equity Tier 1 ("CET1") capital, non-cumulative perpetual preferred stock that qualifies as Additional Tier 1 capital, and subordinated debt that qualifies as Tier 2 capital, each under U.S. Basel III.
-For a discussion of the Firm's capital instruments, see Note 14 (Borrowings and Other Secured Financings) and Note 18 (Total Equity) to the consolidated financial statements in Part II, Item 8 of the 2022 Form 10-K, as well as "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements" in the Form 10-K.1
+For a discussion of the Firm's capital instruments, see Note 14 (Borrowings and Other Secured Financings) and Note 18 (Total Equity) to the consolidated financial statements in Part II, Item 8 of the 2022 Form 10-K, and Note 12 (Borrowings and Other Secured Financings) and Note 16 (Total Equity) to the consolidated financial statements, as well as "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements" in the Form 10-Q.